The Anxiety Paradox – How We (humans) Unknowingly Make Ourselves Anxious

 How do we free ourselves from using anxiety for non-life-threatening situations?

-Step one, which you’ve done by reading this, is obtaining the awareness that we can unconsciously use anxiety.
-The next step is to decide that you no longer want to use anxiety as a way to protect yourself.
-Instead of being anxious about things you can honor your wishes to be cautious.
-Even when others try to label your cautiousness as fear, cowardice, etc. You may also have to start listening and honoring your true desires over the desires and wishes of others.
+Step one, which you’ve done by reading this, is obtaining the awareness that we may be unconsciously using anxiety.
+The next step is to decide that you no longer want to use anxiety as a way to protect or motivate yourself.
+Instead of being anxious about things you can honor your wishes to be cautious and rely on natural motivation.
+When others try to label your cautiousness as fear, cowardice, etc, you can ignore them.
 As you do the work of eliminating your triggers, you’ll naturally reveal the different ways you unconsciously use anxiety.
-If you have specific questions, don’t hesitate to reach out in the comments or in any of the solutions on Clarity.
+The goal: Be ok with the anxiety-inducing object/event happening even if you dislike it.

 Best,